 The natural history and pathophysiology of MS will be reviewed here.
 Given the widespread use of surgical and percutaneous interventions, information on the natural history of MS comes from older studies and other limited observations of patients in developing countries who did not receive a corrective procedure.

 The roles of medical and surgical therapy and the use of percutaneous balloon valvotomy are discussed separately.
-(See "Medical management and indications for intervention for mitral stenosis" and "Surgical management of mitral stenosis" and "Percutaneous mitral balloon valvotomy for mitral stenosis".)
+(See "Medical management and indications for intervention for mitral stenosis" and "Surgical and investigational approaches to management of mitral stenosis" and "Percutaneous mitral balloon valvotomy for mitral stenosis".)

 Rheumatic heart disease (RHD) is the most common cause of mitral stenosis (MS); other causes are much less frequent [1,2].
 However, only 50 to 70 percent of patients with MS report a history of rheumatic fever [3-5].
 RHD remains a major public health problem in developing countries [6-8].
 Rheumatic MS has become less common in developed countries given marked reductions in the incidence of rheumatic fever .
 Occasional outbreaks of rheumatic fever in the United States appear to be the result of either increased virulence of a streptococcal strain or enhanced immigration from areas where RHD is prevalent .
 Involvement of the mitral valve is present in approximately 90 percent of individuals with RHD .
 Since rheumatic MS is a chronic condition it is not seen during the first episode of acute rheumatic carditis.
 In many populations, RHD is more common in females than in men .
 Rheumatic MS is a continuously progressive lifelong disease.
 (See "Acute rheumatic fever: Epidemiology and pathogenesis".)